usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Training Centre: Security Defense Force/Notes.md

 3) マリファナ (marijuana) is classified to be with taima<br/>
 --> identified: Dr. Pedro Syson's younger brother, "tai-ah", i.e. Ramon Syson, to be with this Manloloko group.<br/>
 --> Uses 福建話 (fujianhua, hokkien, liannanoue ("our people's language")) to classify Filipinos as "juana" to signify "inutil"<br/>
---> requested: assistance from law enforecement via filing of written reports<br/>
+--> requested: assistance from law enforcement via filing of written reports<br/>

 #### References:
 1) https://www.keishicho.metro.tokyo.jp/kurashi/drug/drug/taima_interview.html;<br/>